-Catholic Charities to build permanent home!
+Catholic Charities breaks ground on permanent home!

 Looking for employment?

 Catholic Charities is opening a home maintenance and repair service that will employ individuals who struggle with finding and keeping a job.
 If you are interested in applying, please fill out the application and return to the Catholic Charities office: 610 E. Walnut Street; Suite 220A, Evansville, IN 47713.